 But don’t be fooled.
-Sometimes those drudgery weeks are the most valuable in the long term, as they can suddenly add up to an even bigger revelation, or be the very weeks that you process and release long buried deep emotions.
+Sometimes those drudgery weeks are the most valuable in the long term.
+They can suddenly add up to an even bigger revelation, or be the very weeks that you process and release long buried deep emotions.
 So yes, you’ve heard it before, and it’s true; therapy is a process.
 Keep going.

 Therapy is at its heart a relationship.
 And sometimes two people just aren’t made for each other.
 If, despite all of the above, you really don’t feel it’s a good match, then say so.
 It’s your money, your time, and your life.

-Itmight not be them at all, but that the type of therapy they offer is not for you.
-From CBTto psychodynamicto person centred, there is a seemingly ever growing list of therapy types to choose from.
-The school of therapeutic thought your therapist works from might suit your personality or goals.
-Don’t see this one failed round of therapy as a reason not to try again.
+Note it might not be them at all, but that the type of therapy they offer is not for you.
+From CBT to psychodynamic to person centred, there is a seemingly ever-growing list of therapy types to choose from.
+The school of therapeutic thought your therapist works from might not suit your personality or issues.
+Don’t see this one failed round as an excuse for quitting therapy for good.

 If your therapist at all tries to coerce you into working with them, see it as a red flag.
 No therapist should try to make you do anything against your will, so if this is the case, it really is time to walk away.

-7. In summary, therapy is an exploration of self, not a walk in the park.
+Therapy is an exploration of self, not a walk in the park

 Your therapy is in your hands, and it’s up to you to take steps to keep it going the way you want it to.
-It can be a good idea to ask for a ‘check in’ every month or so, if your therapist hasn’t already suggest it.
-This is just a time when you look at what you have achieved, and how things are working for you, set goals for where you hope the sessions can go in the future, and can be honest with your therapist about how the process has been.
+It can be a good idea to ask for a ‘check in’ every month or so, if your therapist hasn’t already suggested it.
+This is just a time when you look at what you have achieved and how things are working for you, then set goals for where you hope the sessions can go in the future.

 The secret is to stick with it.
 Results do happen, and often just when you have given up hope, or after you have stopped your sessions and suddenly realise how much of a different perspective you see the world with.
 And, okay, maybe that bit IS fun…

-Andrea Blundell is the Commissioning Editor of the Harley Therapy blog, and worked her way through six therapists in two years (!!) before learning the above wisdom the hard way.
+Andrea M. Darcy is the Commissioning Editor of the Harley Therapy blog, and worked her way through six therapists in two years (!!) before learning the above wisdom the hard way.